arien007/Selenium_Framework/README.md

 # Automatic Bot Application

 Welcome to the **Automatic Bot Application**!
-This project is a PySide6-based GUI application designed to automate browser interactions using Selenium.
-It allows users to input application names, browser links, and XPaths for automation tasks, making it a powerful tool for automating repetitive web tasks.
+This project is a GUI application built with PySide6 that automates browser interactions using Selenium.
+It lets you input application names, browser links, and XPaths to perform automated actions like clicking and typing on web elements.

 ---

 ## Features

-- **User-Friendly GUI**: Built with PySide6, the application provides an intuitive interface for users to interact with.
+- **User-Friendly Interface**: Built with PySide6, providing an intuitive interface.
-- **Browser Automation**: Uses Selenium to automate browser actions like clicking and typing.
+- **Browser Automation**: Uses Selenium to automate browser actions.
 - **Dynamic Input Handling**: Accepts user inputs for application names, browser links, and XPaths.
-- **Output Logging**: Saves automation scripts and logs to a Python file (`text_output_pyside6.py`) for further use.
+- **Output Logging**: Saves automation scripts and logs to a Python file (`text_output_pyside6.py`).
-- **Customizable Actions**: Supports both "Click" and "Write" actions for web elements.
+- **Customizable Actions**: Supports both "Click" and "Write" actions.

 ---